samwells9/samwells9.github.io/_pages/blog.md

 <h3>Research Question</h3>

 <p>
-  The question motivating our analysis is: Can we use match data to accurately quantify and track a team’s form?
+  The question motivating our analysis is: Can we use match data to build a model that accurately quantifies and tracks a team’s form?
 In soccer, "form" goes beyond wins, losses, and draws; it encompasses the underlying quality and consistency of a team’s performance over time.
 By tracking a team’s form with detailed match data, we may gain a clearer picture of trends that may not be visible in the final scores alone.
-For example, a team might be creating high-quality chances consistently, even if the results aren’t showing on the scoreboard
+For example, a team might be creating high-quality chances consistently, even if the results aren’t showing on the scoreboard yet.
-  yet.
 Conversely, a team winning matches might be showing signs of poor form if they’re frequently outperformed by their opponents.
 </p>

 <div style="text-align:center; margin: 20px;">